vesselapi/react-vessel-link/README.md

   return <button onClick={() => open()}>Connect your CRM!</button>
 }
 ```

-A common pattern is to embed each of the Vessel supported integrations directly into your app instead of using the selection modal.
-This allows for an additional level of white-labeling and will result in the modal opening directly to the given integration's authentication flow.
+If you'd like to directly open to the auth flow for a specific integration without having the user go through the selection flow, you can pass an `integrationId` to the open function returned by `useVesselLink`.
 Currently, this is only supported when using the `useVesselLink` hook.

 Here's an example of emeding the integrations directly into your application:
 ```jsx